rohithegde/rohithegde.github.com/_posts/2015-06-28-soft-vs-hard-delete.md

 - **Advantage : Soft Delete**

 ### Debugging
-- Soft Delete makes it easy to debug data issues since the deleted_flag
+- Soft Delete makes it easy to debug data issues due to the deleted_flag
 - But debugging via the Audit table is also easily possible.
 So its a tie.
 - **Advantage : NA**